rickzanussi/cryptobet/design_pattern_decisions.md

 ## Polymorphism

 The function to generate random number could be done with polymorphism.
-But the feeling is that there is some problem in oslidity with that.
+But the feeling is that there is some problem in solidity with that.
 My safe choice is not to use polymorphism